heyLu/jark-client/README.md

-A tool to interact with a persistent JVM [http://icylisper.in/jark/downloads.html](http://icylisper.in/jark/downloads.html)
+A tool to interact with a persistent JVM

+Download the binary here: [http://icylisper.in/jark/downloads.html](http://icylisper.in/jark/downloads.html)

 # USAGE